 The merchandise covered by the order is cold-rolled steel.
 For a complete description of the scope of the order, see the Preliminary Decision Memorandum.

 Commerce is conducting this review in accordance with section 751(a)(l)(A) of the Tariff Act of 1930, as amended (the Act).
-For each of the subsidy programs found countervailable, we preliminarily determine that there is a subsidy, i.e., a government-provided financial contribution that gives rise to a benefit to the recipient, and that the subsidy is specific.
+For each of the subsidy programs found countervailable, we preliminarily determine that there is a subsidy, i.e., a financial contribution from an authority that gives rise to a benefit to the recipient, and that the subsidy is specific.

 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.

 For the companies not selected for individual review, because the rates calculated for Hyundai Steel Co., Ltd. (Hyundai Steel) and Dongbu Steel Co., Ltd. (Dongbu) were above de minimis and not based entirely on facts available, we applied a subsidy rate based on a weighted-average of the subsidy rates calculated for Hyundai Steel and Dongbu using publicly ranged sales data submitted by respondents.